-- Update zoning to guide and incentivize desired growth to aid in achieving community goals. - Develop Hamlet and Route 9N Architectural and Site Design Guidelines. - Prepare to update the Local Waterfront Revitalization Plan. - Update signage regulations.
+- Update zoning to guide and incentivize desired growth to aid in achieving community goals. - Develop Hamlet and Route 9N Architectural and Site Design Guidelines. - Schedule an update the Local Waterfront Revitalization Program. - Update signage regulations.

 P2 - Align and facilitate development in and around Bolton Landing to ensure growth compliments the pattern of natural resources, existing building, and available infrastructure.